nodejs/node/BUILDING.md

 At this point, you are ready to make code changes and re-run the tests.

-If you are running tests before submitting a Pull Request, the recommended command is:
+If you are running tests before submitting a pull request, the recommended command is:

 ```console